ParnaChatterjee-ai/AndroidRickandMorty/README.md

-Create a POC for Rick and MortyApp which render the list of characters and episodes of TV show.
+Create a POC for Rick and MortyApp which renders the list of characters and episodes of a TV show.

 Project Details (used tools ):-